Phiplex/ncidhitta/README.md

 (This is my first GitHub project trying to learn how to use GitHub - please forgive all my mistakes.)

-How to install to a Raspberry Pi:
+How to install on a Raspberry Pi:
+All commands run under root - if not add sudo

 apt-get update